-More Fleet Locations = More Sales to Local Fleets
+More Fleet Data Locations = More Sales to Local Fleets

-When you’re looking at data from trucking databases or lists of companies that have fleet vehicles, you might be thinking about:
+When you’re looking at data from trucking databases or lists of companies that have fleet vehicles, you might be focused on:

 - Fleet size